-- Support locally produced arts and cultural activities that deliver value for our local community. - Provide opportunities for local communities to participate in arts and cultural activities. - Invest in professional, career and capacity development opportunities for local artists and arts practitioners to fuel creative innovation, creative skills, creative impact, creative places, a creative economy and creative futures. - Foster resilience and adaptive use of digital solutions to enable ongoing delivery of arts and cultural programs, entertainment and learning resources. - Encourage safe, innovative initiatives to support mental wellness.
+- Support locally produced arts and cultural activities that deliver value for our local community. - Provide opportunities for local communities to participate in arts and cultural activities. - Invest in professional, career and capacity development opportunities for local artists and arts practitioners to fuel creative innovation, creative skills, creative impact, creative places, a creative econom, creative futures and creative stories. - Foster resilience and adaptive use of digital solutions to enable ongoing delivery of arts and cultural programs, entertainment and learning resources. - Encourage safe, innovative initiatives to support mental wellness.